n0sc3tipsum/A.R.S.E.N.A.L/README.md

     - Implementation of PID control and integration  (Production Controller).
 - **ArsenalServer**
     - Server side code which includes SLAM navigation and mapping
+- **ArsenalServerBoot**
+    - User interface code
+    - Server code to handle HTTP requests from UI
+    - Bash scripts for automated start up of other subsystems